|

 - Plug the iOS device into a car charger on your way to the trailhead so that you start the hike with a completely charged battery.

-- On the Track Page, select Always.
+- On the Track Screen, select “Always”.
 Put the iPhone to sleep when you are not looking at it.
-When you stop for lunch or to enjoy the views, on the Track Page select Off.
-(Don't forget to turn tracking back on before resuming your hike.)
+When you stop for lunch or to enjoy the view, on the Track Screen select “Off”.
+(Don’t forget to turn tracking back on before resuming your hike.)

 Why does the track elevation profile graph sometimes show a flat stretch with no elevation change when I know I am hiking up or down? |